Bulgaria gets new warning due to scandalous air pollution in Sofia and elsewhere

 The air in Sofia is still toxic.
-In fact, the Bulgarian capital is more polluted than most other regions in Europe, and among the 14 most polluted zones on the continent, according to the European Commission’s Environment Directorate, which provided data during a two-day conference on clean air in Sofia, which will end today.
+In fact, the Bulgarian capital is more polluted than most other regions in Europe, and among the 14 most polluted zones on the continent, according to the European Commission’s Environment Directorate, which provided data during a two-day conference on clean air in Sofia.
+The latter will end today.

 According to the data, six regions in Bulgaria have a major air pollution problem.
 Sofia is at the top of the list.
 During the conference, George Kremlis from the Environment Directorate urged Bulgaria to mobilize efforts in order to tackle its air pollution problem.
 Otherwise, it would suffer sanctions.